muziFiona/Advanced-Creative-Coding-1/README.md

 ## How will we learn

 - Explore periodic phenomena and creative computing concepts through interactive programming
-- Build simple applications that just make sounds
+- Build simple applications that just make sounds,
 - Then extend this to moving images
   - John Whitney approach
   - <https://www.youtube.com/watch?v=5eMSPtm6u5Y>